-If you ask me what my favourite city on earth is, I’d be torn between Prague, Rome and Split.
+If you ask me what my favorite city on earth is, I’d be torn between Prague, Rome, and Split.
 Split much like Rome has a long history with a lot of influences from the Roman Empire.
 It is a colorful Venetian style city that is sat strategically on the eastern shore of the Adriatic Sea.
-Its vibrant culture, fantastic architecture and sea front location ensures there is plenty to see and do while visiting this stunning Mediterranean city.
+Its vibrant culture, fantastic architecture and sea front location ensure there is plenty to see and do while visiting this stunning Mediterranean city.

 Things To Do In Split Croatia